AI essay scoring process

 • We partner with an organization that delivers civil service exams for a country, and utilizes both unproctored and AI-only proctoring, differing across a range of exam titles.

-More security: A better test delivery software
+More security: Better test delivery

 LMS systems rarely include any of this functionality, because they are not needed for a midterm exam of Intro to Psychology.
 However, most assessments in the world that have real stakes – university admissions, certifications, workforce hiring, etc. – depend heavily on such functionality.
 It’s not just out of habit or tradition, either.
 Such methods are considered essential by international standards including AERA/APA/NCMA, ITC, and NCCA.